 - New inter-community transit services are coming to Highway 16 from Terrace to Prince George

 - All BC Transit Highway 16 transit services allow people to travel to their next largest community and return home the same day

 - On January 30, 2017, BC Transit started a commuter service between Smithers and Moricetown, on a 6 days per week schedule.

-- On June 19, 2017, BC Transit started a bus service between Burns Lake and Smithers and between Burns Lake and Prince George, on a 3 days per week schedule, will start this spring
+- On June 19, 2017, BC Transit started a bus service between Burns Lake and Smithers and between Burns Lake and Prince George, on a 3 days per week schedule.

 Community transportation grant program

 - Twelve communities and organizations received grants worth $2 million for the purchase and operation of community vehicles through Highway 16 Community Transportation Funding.

 First Nations driver education program